w-3513y/gitlabAux/README.md

 # gitlabAux
-I repository to put a yml file to test the option include in gitlab runner
+A repository to put a yml file to test the option include in gitlab runner

 in gitlab we'll put the code: